 Can Telescopo handle very large Markdown files without performance issues?

 Yes.
-Telescopo is built on Apple Metal and processes the chapter index asynchronously.
+Telescopo is built natively for macOS and processes the chapter index asynchronously.
 Files with 10,000 or more words, dozens of headers, and multiple embedded diagrams open and scroll smoothly without lag.